kc3-lang/kc3/README.md

 ### kc3s

 Script interpreter.
-Works the same as ikc3 but is not interactive.
+Works the same as ikc3 but is not interactive and does not output results.

 ### HTTPd